-Released in 1956, the Rolex Oyster Perpetual Day-Date was the first watch to display the date and day of the week in a window on the dial.
-Initially only available in 18k gold or platinum, the Day-Date is now available in a variety of precious metals, case sizes and bracelet styles including the famous President bracelet, with retail prices starting at $34,550.
-Click the following link to view our full section of used Rolex Watches for sale.
+Launched in 1956, the Day-Date was the first watch to display the date and day of the week spelled out in full.
+The collection is exclusively crafted from precious metals such as 18k gold or platinum, and is available with a variety of options and bracelet styles including the famous President bracelet.
+2019 update: suggested retail prices start at $31,550 and increase depending on size and options.
+Shop our full section of used Rolex Watches for sale.

 The watch was first designed and given to World War II General and 34 President of the United States, Dwight D. Eisenhower.
 Since then, the ultimate luxury watch, El Presidente – which is a Day-Date Rolex that features the exclusive President bracelet – has been found on the wrists of luminaries and dignitaries worldwide, including Eisenhower's successors, JFK and LBJ.

-Introduced in 1956, the Rolex Oyster Perpetual Day-Date was the first calendar wristwatch to feature both a date window and a day of the week window (where the complete name of the day was written out) on the dial.
-The Day-Date also debuted a brand new bracelet style dubbed the President bracelet.
+Introduced in 1956, the Rolex Oyster Perpetual Day Date was the first calendar wristwatch to feature both a date window and a day of the week window (where the complete name of the day was written out) on the dial.
+The model also debuted a brand new bracelet style dubbed the President bracelet.
 The watch featured a 36mm Oyster case, an automatic movement, and similar to the Datejust, a Cyclops magnification lens on the crystal above the date window.

-Throughout the history of the Day-Date, Rolex has only ever produced it in precious metals, thereby establishing the timepiece as the status watch to own.
-For that reason, the Rolex Day-Date has been a favorite luxury watch among the world's most accomplished people including heads-of-state, celebrities, professional athletes, and captains of industry.
-Thanks to the name of the bracelet and the watch being worn by several US Presidents, the Day-Date is more commonly known as the Rolex President or Rolex Presidential.
+Throughout the history of the collection, Rolex has only ever produced it in precious metals, thereby establishing the timepiece as the status watch to own.
+For that reason they have been a favorite luxury watch among the world's most accomplished people including heads-of-state, celebrities, professional athletes, and captains of industry.
+Thanks to the name of the bracelet and the watch being worn by several US Presidents, the watch is more commonly known as the President or Presidential.

-Although the Day-Date has undergone many enhancements and changes over the last six decades, the watch has retained its signature design traits, such as the duo of calendar windows on the dial, the round Oyster case, and its precious metal construction.
-As such, the Rolex President watch is one of the brand's most recognizable models and a universal signal of personal success.
+Although this model has undergone many enhancements and changes over the last six decades, the watch has retained its signature design traits, such as the duo of calendar windows on the dial, the round Oyster case, and its precious metal construction.
+As such it is one of the brand's most recognizable models and a universal signal of personal success.

-The Rolex Day-Date collection is home to several different models including the Day-Date 36, the Day-Date II (or Day-Date 2), and the Day-Date 40.
-Furthermore, from 1977 until the early 2000s, Rolex produced the Oysterquartz Day-Date model, which as its name suggests ran on a quartz movement but retained the characteristic style of the President watch.
-Furthermore, in the early 2000s, Rolex manufactured the special Day-Date "Masterpiece" model for a few years, which included a 39mm case and the Pearlmaster bracelet.
+The collection is home to several different models including the Day Date 36, the Day-Date II (or Day-Date 2), and the Day-Date 40.
+Furthermore, from 1977 until the early 2000s, Rolex produced the Oysterquartz model, which as its name suggests ran on a quartz movement but retained the characteristic style of the President watch.
+Furthermore, in the early 2000s, Rolex manufactured the special "Masterpiece" model for a few years, which included a 39mm case and the Pearlmaster bracelet.

-The two Rolex President models that are still in production today are the Rolex Day-Date 36 and the Rolex Day-Date 40.
+The two models that are still in production today are the 36 and the 40.

-As previously mentioned, Rolex has only ever opted to craft the Day-Date in precious metals.
+As previously mentioned, Rolex has only ever opted to craft the model in precious metals.
 This includes 18 ct yellow gold, 18 ct white gold, 18 ct rose gold, and 950 platinum.
-Of course, there are plenty of Rolex Day-Date editions available with diamonds and other precious stones too.
-Rolex Day-Date stainless steel models do not exist.
+Of course, there are plenty of different editions available with diamonds and other precious stones too.
+Stainless steel models do not exist.

-As of 2005, the Rolex Day-Date rose gold models were replaced with Everose gold - the brand's proprietary 18k pink gold alloy that mixes gold, copper, and platinum and promises to never fade or discolor.
-There have also been some Tridor Rolex Day-Date versions throughout the watch's history, characterized by the combination of yellow, white, and pink gold on one watch.
+As of 2005, the rose gold models were replaced with Everose gold - the brand's proprietary 18k pink gold alloy that mixes gold, copper, and platinum and promises to never fade or discolor.
+There have also been some Tridor versions throughout the watch's history, characterized by the combination of yellow, white, and pink gold on one watch.

-The most common types of bezels found on the Rolex Day-Date gold models are the fluted bezels while the platinum models typically have smooth bezels.
-In fact, although white gold and platinum versions are similar-looking Rolex Day-Date silver toned models, an easy way to differentiate between these two white metals is that the white gold version usually has a fluted bezel while the platinum one sports a smooth bezel.
+The most common types of bezels found on the gold models are the fluted bezels while the platinum models typically have smooth bezels.
+In fact, although white gold and platinum versions are similar-looking silver-toned models, an easy way to differentiate between these two white metals is that the white gold version usually has a fluted bezel while the platinum one sports a smooth bezel.
 Gem-set bezels with brilliant-cut diamonds or baguette-cut diamonds are available on select gold and platinum Day-Date models.

-There have been a total of four sizes available within the Rolex Day-Date collection: 36mm, 39mm, 40mm, and 41mm.
+There have been a total of four sizes available within the collection: 36mm, 39mm, 40mm, and 41mm.

 In the 1970s, Rolex introduced some vibrant lacquer dial design options to the Day-Date collection, which eventually picked up the nickname Rolex "Stella" dials.
 There are also plenty of diamond-paved dials and diamond-set dials found within the Rolex President collection, not to mention all the different "textured" dials such as linen-style, pyramid-style, and Morellis finish.
 In 2015, Rolex announced new dials for the Day-Date 40 models, using a novel laser etching technique to create striking textures (crisscross, striped, and quadrant) that can look different depending on the light.
 In 2019, Rolex unveiled new Day-Date 36 models where two feature dials with a striking concentric gradient pattern.
 These green ombre dial and brown ombre dial options are embellished with diamond indexes, which include baguette-cut diamonds at six and nine that sit alongside brilliant-cut diamonds for the remaining hour markers.
 Rolex also introduced some new decorative stone dials fashioned from turquoise or pink opal, where the Roman numerals VI and IX are set with diamonds.